berezine81/three-tier-architecture-handson/EFKStack/Readme.md

 Additionally, we provided detailed YAML configurations and explanations for setting up Elasticsearch, Fluentd DaemonSet, Kibana deployment, and other components necessary for logging.

-I will be writing a separate blog for the ArgoCD implementation, so stay tuned & follow me if you liked this one.

-*If you found this blog helpful and want to stay updated on future articles, follow me on* [*LinkedIn*](https://www.linkedin.com/in/divyam-sharma0501/) *and my blog.
-I'm actively seeking new opportunities where I can leverage my expertise in cloud-native technologies to drive innovation and deliver impactful projects.
-Reach out to me via LinkedIn or email at* ***divyamsha05@gmail.com*** *if you're interested in collaborating or discussing potential opportunities.*